LewisJEllis/awesome-lua/readme.md

 - [LLVM-Lua](https://code.google.com/p/llvm-lua/) - Compiles Lua to LLVM.
 - [lua.vm.js](https://github.com/kripken/lua.vm.js) - Lua VM on the web; a direct port of the C interpreter via LLVM, emscripten, and asm.js.
 - [Moonshine](https://github.com/gamesys/moonshine) - A Lua VM implemented in JavaScript.
 Slower than lua.vm.js, but with better docs, examples, and JS interfacing.
+- [UniLua](https://github.com/xebecnan/UniLua) - A pure C# implementation of Lua 5.2, focused on compatibility with the Unity game engine.

 Note: From LuaJIT to Lua to lua.vm.js to Moonshine, a basic benchmark sees performance drop by roughly a factor of 6 with each hop.